copyandpaetow/bewegung/src/lib2/README.md

 ## init / prerequisits

-- on input, format the 3 parts (main elements, keyframes, options) to fit the right internal structure
+- on input, format the 3 parts (main elements, keyframes, options (and callbacks)) to fit the right internal structure
 - add these to their respective states => could the validation be done while adding?

 - for every main element, some additional data is needed